 You can buy used textbooks directly from students on-campus or near campus.
 Many buyback companies set up stands at the end of the semester.
 Others post advertisements on student bulletin boards and school-specific online forums.
 As long as you're conveniently located and offer more than the bookstores will pay, you'll be able to purchase textbooks with plenty of room for profit margins.

 The only drawback is you'll also have to invest a lot of time and, potentially, money in advertising and manning your stand.
 This is where the concept of dollars-per-hour comes into play: you'll need to be able to purchase enough books you can resell for a profit to make the endeavor worth your while.

-If you do set up shop during buyback season, you'll want to take a BlueTooth scanner and pair it with the BookSeller app so you make on-the-spot offers that leave room for profit margins.
+If you do set up shop during buyback season, you'll want to have a service like Direct Textbook pulled up on your phone so you make on-the-spot offers that leave room for profit margins.
 You'll also need to have a good amount of cash in-hand for instant payouts.